HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-logical_or                             Yes      Yes      No        Yes      Yes    torch logical_xor                            Yes      Yes      No        Yes      Yes    torch logit                                  Yes      Yes      No        No       No     torch logspace                               Yes      Yes      No        No       No     torch logsumexp                              Yes      Yes      No        No       No     torch lt                                     Yes      Yes      Yes       Yes      No     torch masked_fill                            Yes      Yes      Yes       Yes      Yes    torch
+logical_or                             Yes      Yes      No        Yes      Yes    torch logical_xor                            Yes      Yes      No        Yes      Yes    torch logit                                  Yes      Yes      No        No       No     torch logspace                               Yes      Yes      Yes       No       No     torch logsumexp                              Yes      Yes      No        No       No     torch lt                                     Yes      Yes      Yes       Yes      No     torch masked_fill                            Yes      Yes      Yes       Yes      Yes    torch